chariot-dev/chariot/CONTRIBUTING.md

 ```
 (Within chariot/gui)
 $ yarn install
+$ yarn start
+$ yarn run electron
 ```
+`yarn start` will run the dev server for the react app, and `yarn run electron` will start the electron shell.
+The shell should launch automatically and to access the dev server, navigate to `http://localhost:3000/`.
 Afterwards you should now be able to start the GUI alongside the core and begin GUI development.
+Source code for the gui aspects of Chariot are located within `chariot/gui/`.

 ## Package structure